Skip to main contentScroll Top

 The Alkaff Mansion

-This residence, built in 1918, served as a vacation home for the family Alkaff before being abandoned after World War II.
-It then served as headquarters for the World Buddhists Society in the 70s/early 80s before becoming a renowned restaurant mixing Dutch and Indonesian cuisine in the early 90s.
+This residence, built in 1918, served as a vacation home for the Alkaff family before being abandoned after World War II.
+It then served as headquarters for the World Buddhist Society in the 70s/early 80s before becoming a renowned restaurant blending Dutch and Indonesian cuisine in the early 90s.

 The latter ceased its activities in 2003 and was briefly returned to government hands before becoming a restaurant again, this time Italian, between 2011 and 2016.